 However, although the debate continues, Ohio’s minimum wage has continued to evolve, reflecting the state’s commitment to balancing economic growth and worker well-being.

-These minimum wage rates apply to businesses with annual gross receipts exceeding $385,000.
-For businesses with lower gross receipts, the federal minimum wage of $7.25 per hour remains in effect.
+These minimum wage rates apply to businesses with annual gross receipts exceeding $394,000.
+For businesses with lower gross receipts, they are obligated to pay no less than the federal minimum wage of $7.25 per hour.
+Additionally, the standard federal rate applies to employees who are under the age of 16 ($7.25), afterwards, if they are eligible they will receive the state standard of $10.70.

 Related: Ohio Employment Law Explained